-- A reasonable explanation for the student's academic performance to date. - Any mitigating circumstances related to their performance. - Reasonable evidence that the student can be successful in their academic program due to changed circumstances, experience, and/or successful completion of credits during the period of absence. - A plan for completion of the coursework required to meet SAP upon the student's return.
+- A reasonable explanation for the student's academic performance to date. - Any mitigating circumstances related to their performance. - Reasonable evidence that the student can be successful in their academic program due to changed circumstances, experience, and/or successful completion of credits during the period of absence. - A plan for how the required coursework will be completed to ensure that SAP is met upon the student's return.